 Consult the Course Calendar for assignment due dates.

-You are required to participate in two synchronous events during Week 3 and 6 of the semester.
-You will dial into a teleconference number (provided by your mentor) at a set time.
-Your mentor will work with the class to propose a time that works best and accommodates the majority.
+You are required to participate in two synchronous events during Week 3 and 6 of the semester in Edison Live!, our virtual meeting space.
+To access the event, click on the Edison Live! link in the top section of the course site a few minutes before the designated time.
+Use the following link for directions and helpful videos about how to use the Edison Live! tool in Moodle.
 Both synchronous events will focus on the interim report of the final project.
 See the Module 2 and Module 4 areas of the course web site for further details.

 You are required to submit a midterm research project in the form of a paper in which you assume the role of a hedge fund manager or investment manager investing for your clients' funds in stocks based on profit sharing.
 You are required to research the stock market and choose two stocks to invest in and write a 4-6 page research report on your investment decision.